The Aria by Ocean Reef is one of the best full face masks available

 With your mouth closed, get someone to measure the distance between the bridge of your nose and the bottom of your chin.

 When you receive your mask, put it on to check that there's no gap between the bottom of the mask and your chin.
 This is the most common reason for the mask letting in water.
+If your finger can find a gap, then return it for a smaller size.

 General Care and Maintenance - Things to Avoid